 The Far North Queensland Designated Area Migration Agreement (FNQ DAMA) allow employers in the regions of Far North Queensland (including Cairns, Douglas, Mareeba, Tablelands, Cook, Cassowary Coast, Torres Shire Council, Weipa and Northern Peninsula local government areas) to sponsor skilled overseas workers under the Labour Agreement stream.
 Click here for more information about The Far North Queensland Designated Area Migration Agreement (FNQ DAMA).

-Migration Plus can assist employers seeking to access to the FNQ DAMA, NT DAMA and other regional Labour Agreements providing advice, guidance and management of this process from beginning to end.
+Migration Plus can assist employers seeking to access to the FNQ DAMA, Townsville DAMA, Northern Territory (NT) DAMA and other regional Labour Agreements providing advice, guidance and management of this process from beginning to end.
 Please contact us to find out more.

-The subclass 494 – Skilled Employer Sponsored Regional (Provisional) visa has replaced the subclass 187 Regional Sponsored Migration Stream visa since 16 November 2019.
-The main features of this visa are:
+The subclass 494 – Skilled Employer Sponsored Regional (Provisional) visa replaced the subclass 187 Regional Sponsored Migration Stream visa on 16 November 2019.
+The main fretures of this visa are:

 The Employer Nomination Scheme (ENS) allows Australian employers to fill skilled positions with suitably qualified migrants on a permanent basis where there are ongoing skills shortages in the local, Australian labour market.
 This visa is available in both Direct Entry and Temporary Residence Transition streams.

-For both ENS and RSMS, applicants generally need to be under 45 years of age, only authorised occupations are eligible, the full-time position must be available for at least 2 years, and salary, competent English and licensing/registration requirements apply.
+ENS applicants generally need to be under 45 years of age, employed in a listed and eligible occupation, with the full-time position be available for at least 2 years after visa grant.
+Salary, English and licensing/registration requirements apply.

 There are two streams available for the ENS program.

 This stream is for current TSS or subclass 457 Temporary Work (Skilled) visa holders.
-Applicants must have worked full-time in the nominated position for generally 3 out of the last 4 years.
+Generally speaking, applicants must have worked full-time in the nominated position for 3 out of the last 4 years.

-This stream is only available under the subclass 186 and requires evidence of appropriate qualifications (which is a skills assessment through an authorised assessing body for most ENS applications and certain trade occupations for RSMS applications) and evidence of 3 years of full-time work experience in Australia or overseas the nominated occupation.
+This stream requires evidence of appropriate qualifications (which is a skills assessment through an authorised assessing body for most ENS applications) and evidence of 3 years of full-time work experience in Australia or overseas in the nominated occupation.
 Employers need to be actively and lawfully operating in Australia but do not need prior sponsor status in order to nominate a position under this stream.

 There are some exemptions available for the age, English proficiency, work experience and skills assessment requirements for the ENS permanent visa.

-Are you a Pacific Islander or from Timor Leste, over 21 years of age and interested in seasonal, short-term work in Australia?
-The Seasonal Worker Programme has been set up to assist Australian businesses in agricultural and accommodation industries that experience cycles of skills shortages by allowing them to sponsor neighbouring island citizens during peak seasons.
+Are you a Pacific Islander or from Timor Leste, over 21 years of age and interested in seasonal, short-term work or aged care work in Australia?
+The PALM Scheme Scheme has been set up to assist Australian businesses in agricultural and accommodation industries that experience cycles of skills shortages by allowing them to sponsor neighbouring island citizens during peak seasons.
 The PALM scheme now also includes aged care jobs.
 You require an Australian business sponsor and generally you may work up to 9 months in Australia on this visa for seasonal work, or up to 4 years for aged care work.

-On this visa you can participate in FREE additional skills training providing you with basic First Aid, English and IT training.
+On this visa you may be able to participate in FREE additional skills training providing you with basic First Aid, English and IT training.
 The training costs are covered by the Australian Government so there is no cost to you or your Australian business sponsor!

 With particular expertise in regional visa programmes targeting key skills shortages, we would be pleased to guide you through the options available to suit your needs.

-Please contact us for a complimentary eligibility assessment so may we help you determine the right visa for you.
+Please contact us for an eligibility assessment so may we help you determine the right visa for you.